LXV. The Guy With The Barong Tattoo

 Basically, I was the freshest, most sought-after mistress in town.

-In the middle of my umpteenth attempt at destroying the sanctity of many straight(?) men’s marriages, I met this adorable, muscled white guy on Grindr.
+After countless attempts at destroying the sanctity of many straight(?) men’s marriages, I had accepted that maybe the mistress life was my calling and that was all there was to life.
+But then, somewhere between the Toyota parking lots and the bedroom windows, I met someone who made me want to stop being someone’s dirty secret and start being someone’s actual person.
 He’s around my age, recently got out of a long-term relationship with another man, and was hot as fuck.
 The curly-haired guy was like a breath of fresh air because I didn’t have to worry about the potential of being a new stepdad to a fifteen-year-old brat.
 He’s got a charming smile, well-defined pecs, and most importantly, zero wives.
 According to the East Bay standard, he was a 10/10.

 Our first date, albeit pleasant, was never gonna turn into a best-selling Netflix rom-com adaptation.
 Sure, he came to pick me up and took me on a cute quick In-N-Out date.
 We later laid on the stained carpet of my bedroom floor and had thought-provoking conversations about Blue is the Warmest Color.
 For a first date, everything went well.
 But getting him to meet me was an exhausting process.
 He’s one of those guys who wasn’t a big fan of emojis.
 His texts lacked any form of emotional expressions— deadpan messages so dispassionate that they could be mistakenly thought of as written by a zombie.